opensearch-project/documentation-website/_search-plugins/collapse-search.md

 The collapsed search results example will show only one "Chocolate Cake" entry, demonstrating how collapsing works in reducing redundancy.

 Collapsing affects only the top search results and does not change any aggregation results.
 The total number of hits shown in the response reflects all matching documents before collapsing is applied, including duplicates.
 However, the response doesn't tell you the exact number of unique groups formed by collapsing.
-To use collapsing, the field you want to collapse by must be a single-valued `keyword` or `numeric type` with `doc_values` enabled.